Making decisions about our parents’ care: Stay at home? Assisted living? Skilled nursing?

 Continuing Care Retirement Communities (CCRCs)

 These communities are designed for people who plan ahead and have some level of wealth.
 If parents wait until their health or cognition have deteriorated, it’s too late to make this decision.
 A CCRC’s selling point is a “continuum of care” within the same complex.
 Residents must be able to live independently, pass a physical and cognitive screen and have adequate finances before they can buy into a CCRC.
 They start off by moving into independent living homes or apartments with amenities such as social, cultural and recreational activities.
 Meals are usually included and/or available on site.
 If their health declines, they can move to assisted living or, if needed, the nursing home.
-Usually a substantial upfront payment is requited and there are set monthly charges.
+Usually a substantial upfront payment is requited and there are set monthly charges that increase with inflation.

-- Pros: Provides some certainty about basic long-term care services; environment is pleasant with amenities and social connections; can provide peace of mind for families
+- Pros: Provides some certainty about basic long-term care services: environment is pleasant with amenities and social connections; can provide peace of mind for families.

-- Cons: Significant amount of money lost if resident decides to move out; finances or management of CCRC could deteriorate; still may need supplemental monies to hire outside help in order to remain in independent living
+- Cons: Significant amount of money lost if resident decides to move out; finances or management of CCRC could deteriorate; still may need supplemental monies to hire outside help in order to remain in independent living.

 Making the difficult choice